near/read-rpc/tx-indexer/README.md

 ## How it works

-An instance of `tx-indexer` requires to have a dedicated `Redis` instance for the cache.

 The `tx-indexer` works like any other Lake-based indexer watching the network.

 In order to collect a `Transactions` with all related entities it does the following:

 1. Converts `Transaction` into a `tx-indexer`-defined structure `TransactionDetails`
-2. Stores the data into cache (Redis)
+2. Stores the data into cache
 3. Watched for `ExecutionOutcomes` and its statuses.
 Depending on the status:
     - `SuccessValue` means the `Receipt` "branch" has finished successfully
     - `SuccessReceiptId` means a new `Receipt` branch has started and we need to follow it